hbdmapi/huobi_api_rules/README.md

 <br/>All http `post` methons are getting private data.
 - In http post interface, the signature params are parts of url.
 And the other params are parts of body data and they must be json formation.

-Some of http `get` methons are getting private data.
+Some of http `get` methons get private data.
 - In http get interface, all the params are parts of url when sending request.

 Signature Illustration: